What is a Field Calibration for Total Stations?

 Simply press the green check mark and the tool will perform its calibration process.
 It is recommended to perform this manually whenever accuracy concerns appear, such as backsight checks after stationing are poor, a sudden change in temperature, or worry that the tool may have shifted because of jobsite vibrations.

-What if the calibration fails?
+What if the calibration of the PLT 400 fails?

 In the images below, you can see how water can affect the collimator, especially, to be blocked by water, leading to calibration errors.
 Clearing this with a dry cloth should help.